 For a foot massage, we recommend avoiding products with essential oils.
 One must have prior knowledge of the skin before using essential oils.
 They are also potent and can cause adverse reactions if chosen incorrectly.
 Essential oils are also not a part of the classical Ayurvedic tradition.

-Ayurvedic Oils and ghees for foot massage
+Ayurvedic Oils for foot massage

 From the Krya range, we suggest the following:

 - Krya Intense Abhyanga Oil: if you have insomnia, high stress, anxiety, light sleep and have difficulty falling asleep

 Krya Intense Abhyanga oil for vata balance